Supreme Court justices aren't 'scorpions,' but not happy campers either

 Harvard law professor Noah Feldman, author of Scorpions, a book about the 1940s court, notes some big differences between the justices on that court and this one.
 Many of the justices on the court in the 1940s were very famous; they were household names; they were from very different professional backgrounds, both political and legal.
 In contrast, the justices today have had very similar careers; they were and are largely unknown to the public as individuals.
 And while they initially got on reasonably well, says Feldman, two things are happening to change that.

-One, he observes, is that "they are on the cusp of what, from their perspective, is a historic opportunity to reverse some liberal decisions that their whole movement grew out of hating, with Roe v.
+One, he observes, is that conservative justices "are on the cusp of what, from their perspective, is a historic opportunity to reverse some liberal decisions that their whole movement grew out of hating, with Roe v.
 Wade the most famous."
 And the second is "that you're seeing fissures in the conservative legal movement based on its success."

 In short, Scalia often voted to uphold the power of Congress to delegate to agencies and experts the power to regulate public health and safety, and to protect the integrity of the marketplace.
 Indeed, as Harvard law professor Richard Lazarus observes.
 Twenty years ago, Scalia, in a unanimous opinion for the court, "rejected an argument pretty similar to" the one the six current conservatives embraced last week in essentially striking down the vaccine-or-test OSHA mandate.